usaid-cs/yesterday-i-learned/random.md

+1. The Boeing 737 Max 8 crashes so much because, get this, [everything on a plane has multiple redundancies: engines, pilots, electrical systems... but there is only one angle-of-attack sensor used to counter that "big engine" design flaw.](https://www.reddit.com/r/videos/comments/bdfqm4/-/ekyltt7)
+1. [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox).
+Increasing efficiency in anything (like cars with better fuel economy) somehow increases overall usage (like, more people driving because it's efficient).
+To reduce overall environmental impact, simply increasing efficiency does not work, "however, governments and environmentalists generally assume that efficiency gains will lower resource consumption, ignoring the possibility of the paradox arising".
+1. A *5/8" wrench* can mean [two things](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c8/5-8_vs_5-8_003.jpg/517px-5-8_vs_5-8_003.jpg): one the exterior diameter of the nut, and the other, the interior of the nut.
+1. Every time you fuck up planning a terraform script (`terraform plan`), the serial number goes up by 1.
 1. Chansey and Blissey are the only two pokemon capable of naturally laying eggs in battle.
 (Mew can learn by TM, but that's also because it can learn anything.)
 1. [GameCube discs are not DVDs.](https://en.wikipedia.org/wiki/Nintendo_optical_discs#GameCube_Game_Disc) They are miniDVD-like discs.
 Nintendo chose it to prevent piracy of their games.
 We all know how well that works.
 1. IPAs are traditionally clear.
 The unfiltered/unfiltred thing is new development.